 The FIH quality programme for hockey turf incorporates a significant update to the testing requirements for products and the field of play.
-The previous 2012 handbook provided an edit and more detailed account of test methods to be used to evaluate products and the playing surfaces.
-The 2016 manual goes a step further by adding new tests and new compliance criteria which will help shape future hockey surfaces.
+The previous 2012 handbook provided an edit and more detailed account of test methods to be used to evaluate products and playing surfaces.

-Recently the global governing bodies we interact with the most issued a guidance document aimed at providing owners, municipalities, manufacturers, etc., with a one-stop shop standard to cater for multi-use artificial fields.
+Recently the global governing bodies we interact with the most issued a guidance document aimed at providing a one-stop shop standard to cater for multi-use artificial fields.

 The largest number of facilities in a region we examine is in the United States where we test over 700 fields per year against the GMax requirements.
 In Europe, we perform either a FIFA, World Rugby or International Hockey Federation test on over 600 fields.